hartrusion/RbmkSimulator/docs/OPERATING_MANUAL.md

 indicated by a slight glow, a running pump is indicated with a glowing inner circle.
 Do not open the discharge valve before the pump is running.

+## Alarms
+Some values are attached to alarms which are triggered when above or below a certain level.
+There are **four** alarm thresholds available (not all of them need to be mapped to a vale) for each direction.
+The first two are considered warning and there is no consequence if they are appearing.
+The second two alarm thresholds are always connected to a certain event (valve operation, pump shutdown, ...).

+For high values there is:

+* HIGH1 - warning only
+* HIGH2 - warning only
+* MAX1 - Triggers an event
+* MAX2 - Triggers an event

+For low values there is:

+* LOW1 - warning only
+* LOW2 - warning only
+* MIN1 - Triggers an event
+* MIN2 - Triggers an event

+Some elements also have a safety override implemented that prohibits opening or closing valves or switching on certain pumps.

+This is not primarily done to ensure the plant's integrity, it is done because the modeling engine does not allow certain states and would otherwise crash.